Careers

 Benefits: Comprehensive benefits package including medical, dental, vision, long-term disability insurance, and a 403(b) retirement plan.

-The Oregon Symphony is an equal opportunity employer, committed to diversity, equity, and inclusion.
-We welcome applications from all qualified candidates, irrespective of race, gender, sexual orientation, age, disability, religion, or national origin.
+The Oregon Symphony is an equal opportunity employer committed to diversity, equity, and inclusion.
+We welcome applications from all qualified candidates, regardless of race, gender, sexual orientation, age, disability, religion, or national origin.
+Reasonable accommodations may be made to enable individuals with disabilities to perform essential functions.

 How to Apply: